edadkins-google/acm-multi-repo-kustomize-sample/README.md

 ## Getting Started

 ### Prerequisites/Requirements
-This section describes prerequisites you must meet before this tutorial.
+This section describes the prerequisites you must meet before continuing.
 - `terraform` is installed on your machine.
 - `git` is installed on your machine.
 - `kustomize` is installed in your local machine.
 If not, you can install it by `gcloud components install kustomize`.